 - Graceful Ladies Like Purple: Her beret and dress are purple.

-- Love at First Note: Develops a crush on Smartotchi when she hears his piano playing, before she's even seen him or knows his name.
+- Love at First Note: Develops an impression on Smartotchi when she hears his piano playing, before she's even seen him or knows his name.
+Whether it really counts as romantic love or not is up for debate.

 - Morality Pet: To Smartotchi, leading to him revealing his secret identity.